 I forgot my amazon.jobs username.
 How do I recover it?

-What information or features can I access with my amazon.jobs account?
+What can I access with my amazon.jobs account?

-Do I have to upload my resume using a cloud service?
+Do I have to upload my resume/CV using a cloud service?

-Can I upload a resume and use my LinkedIn profile?
+Can I upload a resume/CV and use my LinkedIn profile?

-Applicants can use LinkedIn as an alternative to uploading a traditional resume during profile creation.
-Unfortunately, we only accept one resume per applicant at this time, so please select the option that works best for you.
+Yes.
+You can use LinkedIn as an alternative to uploading a traditional resume/CV during profile creation.
+We only accept one resume per applicant, so select the option that works best for you.

 My application status hasn't changed.
 Who can I contact for an update?

-Your dashboard is regularly being updated to display the most up-to-date status information relating to each application.
-When an application status changes, your dashboard is updated in almost real-time to reflect this new status.
+Your dashboard is regularly updated to display the status of your applications.
+When an application status changes, your dashboard is updated in almost real-time.

 When does my application move from Active to Archived?

-An application is considered active as long as a final decision has not yet been made.
-If an applicant withdraws their application, is hired for a role, or is no longer under consideration, their application will be archived.
+An application is considered active as long as a final decision hasn't been made.
+If you withdraw your application, are hired for a role, or are no longer under consideration, your application will be archived.

 Do you offer benefits?